 How many times have you taken a photo, looked at your LCD and thought….Huh?
 I’ve been there.
 I knew what I wanted creatively but couldn’t make my vision a reality.
 Or I was close to the vision but the photo was blurry, underexposed or blown out.

-From the practical to the philosophical, here are 8 possible reasons why you’re taking bad photos plus some advice on how to make them better.
-Sounds good, right?
+From the practical to the philosophical, here are eight possible reasons why you’re taking bad photos plus some advice on how to make them better.

 I won’t lie and tell you that I’ve read my camera manual backward and forward.
 I tend to spot check if I have a question.
 That said, I know my camera well enough that I can change my settings quickly if needed.
 If you’re working with a new camera play with it beforehand.
 Get all the fumbles, manual checks and “where’s the X?” out of the way so you don’t flub a great photo because you can’t figure out how to take the shot.

 (Tip: Always have your camera’s manual with you when you travel.
-FYI: most manufacturers provide pdf versions you can download, just Google the make and manufacturer it)
+FYI: most manufacturers provide pdf versions you can download, just Google the make and manufacturer.)

-Sure, sometimes you have little or no time to prepare but usually, you have more time than you think.
+Sure, sometimes you have little or no time to prepare but, usually, you have more time than you think.
 Make a conscious effort to slow down.
 Take a few seconds to think about the story you want to tell.
 Make adjustments to your composition, settings or angle so your final shot is closer to what you envisioned.
 This is doubly true for street portraits.
-It’s normal to feel nervous when working with a stranger and therefore speed up, especially if you’re worried about holding them up.
-But consider this, if someone shares their valuable time with you, shouldn’t you do your best to make it a great photo?
+It’s normal to feel nervous when working with a stranger and therefore speed up, especially if you’re worried about taking too much of

 Other stories you may enjoy